dimagi/commcare-cloud/hosting_docs/source/installation/1-quick-monolith-install.rst

 	# fill the config and save
 	vim install-config.yml

 3. Run the installation script.
+(You may be prompted for sudo password for some of the commands)

 .. code-block:: bash